 Super-Light Head Mount

-The OASIS Implant has a reconfigurable, future-proof platform that can be adapted to meet the specific needs of a wide range of imaging and optogenetic applications.
+The OASIS Implant is a highly versatile and fully reconfigurable platform that can meet both your current and your future freely-behaving optogenetic and imaging needs with single-neuron resolution.
 Please see below for an outline of the OASIS Implant components.

 The OASIS Implant has two illumination ports, each of which supports multiple light sources with different colors.
 This enables researchers to adapt the OASIS Implant to suit their specific imaging and optogenetic applications.